 The Bronze Age is a time period characterized by the use of bronze and other early features of urban civilization.

 An ancient society is defined to be in the Bronze Age, either by smelting its own copper and alloying with other metals, or by trading for bronze from production areas elsewhere.
 Geography 's mapping show that the Bronze Culture was spread to the west as far as the Egyptian continent, to the east as far as the eastern tip of Chinese continent and most importantly the whole of Southeast Asia.
 The earliest bronze use have been found at the east, in the Majiayao culture site (between 3100 and 2700 BC), and from then on it gradually grew into the Bronze Age.
 The oldest bronze object found in China was a knife found at a Majiayao site in Dongxiang, Gansu, and dated to 2900-2740 BC.
 Further copper and bronze objects have been found at Machang-period sites in Gansu.
 Metallurgy spread to the middle and Lower Yellow River region in the late 3rd millennium BC.
 Bronze metallurgy in China originated in what is referred to as the Erlitou (Wade-Giles: Erh-li-t'ou) period.
 Some historians place it within the range of dates controlled by the Shang dynasty.
 Others believe the Erlitou sites belong to the preceding Xia (Wade-Giles: Hsia) dynasty.
 From these findings, scholars significantly credited the discovery of bronze in Mesopotamia and that bronze technology have been imported in other regions rather than discovered independently.
 The U.S. National Gallery of Art furthermore defines the Chinese Bronze Age as the "period between about 2000 BC and 771 BC," a period that begins with the Erlitou culture and ends abruptly with the disintegration of Western Tchou rule.
 Though this provides a concise frame of reference, it overlooks the continued importance of bronze in Chinese metallurgy and culture.
-On the same setting it also overlooks the use of bronze to cast the Gongs among Khmer-Mon indegenous tribesmen.
-Unlike the Dong-son drums, the gongs were made with simpler process and lacked of elaborate decoration.
-The emergence of the Dong-son Culture of Southeast Asia that, according to scholars started around 1000 BC and lasted until the Christian era, was actually the outcome of the trade with Middle East.
-The finding of the bronze use in Southeast Asia drove researchers to look for evidences of bronze casting and use outside of Dong-son archeology arena.
+On the same setting it also overlooks the use of bronze to cast the Gongs among Khmer-Mon indigenous tribesmen.
+Unlike the Dong-Son drums, the gongs were made with simpler process and lacked of elaborate decoration.
+The emergence of the Dong-Son Culture of Southeast Asia that, according to scholars started around 1000 BC and lasted until the Christian era, was actually the outcome of the trade with Middle East.
+The finding of the bronze use in Southeast Asia drove researchers to look for evidences of bronze casting and use outside of Dong-Son archeology arena.
 At one site in northern Thailand, bronze was being cast in double molds well before 2300 BC.
 The finding indicates earlier availability of the bronze casting, possibly earlier than 3000 BC.
 It was in fact substantially earlier than that of China and of India, even of Near East where scholars thought until now that where bronze-metal work actually began.
 It confirms that the bronze casting might start at the east independently from Middle East during the late phase of the Meru culture.
 It is consistent with the facts that metal work was not new to Southeast Asian natives and that the gold and silver had been long their first commodity.
 Despite of their appearance, the Kun-lun had been cited in Chinese texts as skillful craftsmen of the two precious metals since their recorded history.
 On the same development, scholars had identified many bronze communities to predate the Shang dynasty.
 For instances, the archeology sites of Majiayao and later of Erlitou that were actually known as remnant of the Togharian tribesmen were all been associated to the Xia dynasty.
-The Xia 's legacy was supposed to stay close to the Tian Shan range.
+The Xia 's legacy was supposed to stay close to the Tian-Shan range.
 They were formed as a branch of the Nanda who stayed behind while Meru had made its way to Middle East.
 Unlike the Togharian, they were not current to the Meru development in Middle East and were still worshipping the Sun god.
-While the Bronze Age's origin is still debating, we know for sure that the Togharian was responsiblde for exploding the Bronze market, through trade between China and Middle East.
-As we had argued, the Shang dynasty was actually descended from the ancient Cretian Royal house.
-As the Greek God Zeus was the offspring of Kronos (the king of the giant race), the presence of the Togharian race in the Shang court could be checked out by score of burial ground where mummies could be unearthed and verified to be of unusual tall stature.
-It was the Bronze market that brought them to Southeast Asia at the first place.
+While the Bronze Age's origin is still debating, we know for sure that the Togharian was responsible for exploding the Bronze market to the west.
+As the Greek God Zeus was the offspring of Kronos (the king of the giant race), the presence of the Togharian in the Shang court could be checked out by score of burial ground where mummies could be unearthed and verified to be of unusual tall stature.
+It was perhaps for the Bronze market that the Togharian settled in Southeast Asia to look for the early deposit of Copper-tin ores.
 The statement is supported by the facts that there were no tin bronzes in western Asia before trading in bronze began in the third millennium BC.
 On the other hand, Copper-tin ores could be found rather easily in Southeast Asia.
-After the Tchou subdued the Shang dynasty, evidences show that the Togharian took refuge with the Tian and brought up the Dong-son culture into becoming the start up of a new bronze era.
+After the Tchou subdued the Shang dynasty, evidences show that the Togharian took refuge with the Tian and brought up the Dong-Son culture into becoming the start up of a new bronze era.

 A little farther south, the Halang Tribesmen still hold the story about the impact of the Tokharian invasion in their homeland.